Michael Della Femina: StoreFront

 co-founder/owner.
-DFH is in development on numerous restaurant, bar and hotel projects slated for 2023.
+DFH is in development on numerous restaurant, bar and hotel projects slated for 2025.

-StoreFront is currently in production on the comedy series “Ivy League Crimelords” with Michael Mailer Films and Jon Friedman Productions, the independent feature Fishing In The Pool For Buddha and the film-series Martini Confidential aka Coffee & Cocktails.
+StoreFront is currently in production on the comedy series "In The Weeds" and “Ivy League Crimelords” with Michael Mailer Films and Jon Friedman Productions and in post production on the independent feature Fishing In The Pool For Buddha.

 StoreFront operates offices in New York City and Los Angeles.